 The root of a tooth encloses the nerve (pulp) and blood vessels which provide vitality and hot/cold sensations.
 When tooth decay (caries) or trauma of tooth structure (such as fracture or long term grinding) reach the pulp, the tissues become irreversibly inflamed and the nerve (pulp) dies.
 When this happens there are only two choices for treatment: pull the whole tooth or keep the tooth and remove the diseased pulp tissue.

 Endodontic or “root canal” therapy is a procedure that removes the infected pulp tissue, cleans and disinfects the inside chamber and seals it up with an inert material preventing further infection.
 It is very important to know that almost every tooth that has had endodontic therapy will need a crown placed to keep it from fracturing and having to be extracted.
 The reason; accessing the pulp chamber and removing the pulp tissue and reshaping the canal weakens the tooth and a crown reinforces the structural integrity and provides for normal esthetics and function.
+To learn more about root canal treatment, click here.

 Composite restorations (or white fillings) are a restoration that are composed of acrylic plastics and quartz fillers.
 These restorations differ from amalgam (silver or mercury) fillings in that they are held in place by a bonded resin rather than mechanical retention.